EmirKorkutUnal/Playing-Against-Kasparov/README.md

 </ul>
 <h2>Database</h2>
 All data related to games were taken from www.chess.com.<br>
-Detailed information about opening were found at https://en.wikipedia.org/wiki/List_of_chess_openings.<br>
+Detailed information about openings were taken from https://en.wikipedia.org/wiki/List_of_chess_openings.<br>
 <h1>Results</h1>
 Overall, Kasparov won a whooping 44.2% of all his games against opponents with at least 2.500 rating, and lost only 8.7%.
 <h2>1) Make Kasparov Play with Black</h2>